shuckc/pytexalarm/README.md

 # pytexalarm

-This repository contains pyhton code to speak to (and impersonate) a Texecom alarm panel UDL protocol over either UART serial or TCP ports.
-The project implements some of the functionality of Wintex, the Texecom windows-based configuration tool.
+This repository contains python code to speak to (and impersonate) a Texecom alarm panel, via. the proprietary 'UDL protocol' over either UART serial or TCP ports.
+The project implements some of the functionality of Wintex, the manufacturer's windows-based configuration tool.
 It can dump the configuration from a panel, decode it and expose through a web browser.

 ## Quickstart - Reading config from panel over IP

-You will need the *UDL Password* for the alarm system, and either a IPCom or SmartCom installed (or some 3rd party ser2net compatible device).
+You will need the *UDL Password* for the alarm system, and either a IPCom or SmartCom installed (or some 3rd party ser2net compatible device) on your local network:

     $ pip install pytexalarm
     $ python -m pytexalarm.udlclient --password MYPASSWORD --host 192.168.1.243 --mem home.panel